brianium/nav-button/README.md

 );
 ```

-The following props are supported for these components:
+The following props are supported for the `NavButton`:

 ```js
 {